This website uses cookies. To read more about them, click 'cookies stored'. To accept our cookies, click the check box then press 'Continue'.

 Kelso's Ragged school | Case histories and fate of children in the 1800s who went to a Ragged School.
 These three names from the excellent book that Audrey has written will make you want to purchase this book. | 2 pages or more | 9 | Audrey Mitchell |

-Kelso Dispensary and Castleton Poor Law Records | Some notes by the author on his publication on CD of Poor Law records instancing some of the information available and mentioning various diseases mentioned. | 1 page or more | 75 | Peter Munro |
+Kelso Dispensary and Castleton Poor Law Records | Some notes by the author on his publication on C.D. of Poor Law records instancing some of the information available and mentioning various diseases mentioned | 1 page or more | 75 | Peter Munro |

-Kelso Tradesmen Transcription Project | Note on a project to transcribe the records of 19th century Kelso tradesmen. | 1 page or more | 75 | Juline Baird |
+Kelso Tradesmen Transcription Project | Note on a project to transcribe the records of nineteenth century Kelso tradesmen | 1 page or more | 75 | Juline Baird |

-Revised and improved edition of Kelso Abbey, Old Churchyard and St. Andrews Monumental Inscriptions | Notes on the improved version of our gravestone inscriptions covering Kelso Abbey, Old Churchyard, Kelso and St. Andrews. | 1 page or more | 76 | |
+Revised and improved edition of Kelso Abbey, Old Churchyard and St Andrews Monumental Inscriptions | Notes on the improved version of our Memorial Inscriptions covering Kelso Abbey, Old Churchyard Kelso and St Andrews. | 1 page or more | 76 | |

 The Stewarts of Kelso | A report into extensive research into the Stewart family of Kelso, latterly of Edinburgh. | 5 pages or more | 77 | Harry D Watson |